lanl/chemostat_regression/README.md

 | vint | The vertical intercept for calculated slope model. |
 | pval | The p-value for calculated slope model. |
 | stderr | The standard error for calculated slope model. |

+<br /> <br />

+# Copyright <a name="Copyright"></a>

+© 2024.
+Triad National Security, LLC.
+All rights reserved.

+This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S. Department of Energy/National Nuclear Security Administration.
+All rights in the program are reserved by Triad National Security, LLC, and the U.S. Department of Energy/National Nuclear Security Administration.
+The Government is granted for itself and others acting on its behalf a nonexclusive, paid-up, irrevocable worldwide license in this material to reproduce, prepare. derivative works, distribute copies to the public, perform publicly and display publicly, and to permit others to do so.